antoniosql/easy_batchai_pytorch/00_doc/ml_practitioner_doc.md

 ## Submitting a job

 In this section we demonstrate how to submit a job to the deep-learning service.
+Before doing so, we run through some of the basics regarding Batch AI.

 ### Understanding Batch AI resources